Mental Health Facilities Northampton County, PA

 Holcomb Behavioral Health Systems

-Holcomb Behavioral Health Systems is a mental health clinic in Northampton County, Pennsylvania, located at 929 Northampton Street, 18042 zip code.
-Holcomb Behavioral Health Systems offers outpatient treatment.
-Holcomb Behavioral Health Systems provides trauma therapy, psychotropic medication and individual psychotherapy to young adults, children / adolescents and adults.
-Some other services provided by Holcomb Behavioral Health Systems include intensive case management.
+Holcomb Behavioral Health Systems is a mental health treatment center in Northampton County, Pennsylvania, located at 929 Northampton Street, 18042 zip code.
+Holcomb Behavioral Health Systems provides outpatient treatment.
+Holcomb Behavioral Health Systems also offers individual psychotherapy, behavior modification and group therapy to seniors 65 or older, children / adolescents and adults.
+Holcomb Behavioral Health Systems also provides intensive case management.

 Learn More